 - Connectivity: Dual-SIM (Nano), WiFi 6 a/b/g/n/ac/ax (Dual-band), Bluetooth 5.2, GPS / AGPS / Galileo / Glonass / QZSS, USB Type-C, NFC, 4G LTE (VoLTE), 5G

-- Battery: 4500mAh with 33W fast charging (no power adapter provided)
+- Battery: 4500mAh with 33W fast charging (power adapter provided not provided)

 - Color Options: Black, White